 Latest Nintendo Chit Chat Activity

-As we approach the end of May, we’re treated to a host of Pokémon news, among other announcements.
+After a brief hiatus, we’re back with another week of Nintendo news!
 Tune in to the Nintendo Chit Chat podcast to learn more about the latest news.

 Nintendo Switch News